 The Kansas City Zoo Conservation Lecture Series features speakers showcasing conservation projects they are personally involved in benefiting wildlife, habitats and communities.
 These projects are all supported through the Zoo’s Conservation Fund, which is funded through admissions, memberships, the Round Up program in our retail shops and concessions, special events, and private donations.
-In 2017, the Conservation Fund totaled $340,000 that is being invested in conservation projects locally and around the globe.

 All lectures begin at 1:00pm in the Lobby Auditorium and are free with Zoo admission or FOTZ membership.

 CANCELLED – March 23, 2020